RAINBOW BRIDGE REMEMBRANCE DAY

 The death of a pet, whether furry, feathered, or an uncommon variety, is felt deeply.
 They become family and a familiar part of our lives.
 Mourning their death is different for everyone, and the observance provides a way to help heal the ache of loss.

 The pain of loss is real.
 As each person travels through their grief, we remember the companionship and comfort they provided to us.
 Don’t forget that part of the relationship included care provided by you.
 The empty space left by the loss of a beloved pet is sometimes a difficult void to overcome.

 Celebrate the home you provided and the joy your beloved pet brought you in return.
-When you are ready, you will know time has arrived to find a new ‘critter’ to replace the emptiness felt.
-There are many animals yet to find a home and in time you can be their new home.
+When you are ready, you will know the time has arrived to find a new ‘critter’ to replace the emptiness felt.
+There are many animals yet to find a home.
+In time, you can be their new home.

 Take time to enjoy memories of your pet.
 Look through pictures.
 Consider a visit to an animal shelter if you feel ready.
 Volunteering time may help the adjustment.
 Use #RainbowBridgeRemembranceDay to share on social media.

 Deborah Barnes founded Rainbow Bridge Remembrance Day in honor of her cat, Mr. Jazz.
-Cats are interesting, and lovable, little friends to have around the home.
-Always missed when they are gone.
-It’s the same with any pet in truth.
+Cats are fascinating and lovable, little friends to have around the home.
+We miss them when they leave us.
+Truthfully, it’s the same with any pet.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!